Forward-Nexus/fwdai-pro/pro-os/user-docs/user-guide/managing-your-project.md

 struggling, there's nothing.
 You need something EVERY DAY.

 ## Our Solution
-LiNa - an AI life navigator who knows your story, celebrates day 3 differently than day 300, and is WITH you one day at a time.
+AI companion - who knows your story, celebrates day 3 differently than day 300, and is WITH you one day at a time.

 ## Vision